kousikbioinfo/PDZPepInt/README.md

 PDZPepInt
 ===

-PDZPepInt is a prediction tool for PDZ-peptide interactions, based on SVM.
-Current version contains a total 226 human, mouse, fly and worm PDZ domain models.
+PDZPepInt is a cluster based prediction tool to predict binding peptides of PDZ domains in human, mouse, fly and worm.
+Total 43 built-in models that cover 226 PDZ domains across the species are available.
+Peptides are represented as 5 C-terminal sequences of binding proteins.
+Depending on the user requirement Gene Ontology database can be used for getting reliable interactions.
+Additionally, it will also consider the C-terminal peptides that are intrinsically unstructured for getting high confidence interactions.

 PDZPepInt 1.0
 August, 2013